-For a Halloween party or fall event, glaze this delicious chocolate pumpkin cake with orange tinted icing.
+For a Halloween party or fall event, glaze this delicious chocolate pumpkin cake with orange-tinted icing.
 Or simply dust the cake with powdered sugar, or drizzle it with a chocolate glaze to up the chocolate factor.

 - 2 3/4 cups all-purpose flour

 - 1 teaspoon baking soda

 - 1 1/2 cups packed light brown sugar

 - 1/2 cup sour cream

 Heat oven to 325 F. Grease and flour a 12-cup Bundt cake pan.